Interstate 2

 Interstate 2 (I-2) is a partially completed Interstate Highway running through the Lower Rio Grande Valley of South Texas.
 It begins at the intersection of US Highway 83 (US 83) and Business US 83 (Bus.
 US 83) in Peñitas and heads eastward before terminating at I-69E/US 77/US 83 in Harlingen.
-For its entire length, I-2 runs concurrently with US 83.
+A westward extension around La Joya has been completed, and is designated as the La Joya Bypass.
+For almost its entire length, I-2 runs concurrently with US 83.
 I-2 also parallels Mexican Federal Highway 2 (Fed.
 2), another major east–west route that traces the Mexico–US border along the Mexican side of the Rio Grande.
 When completed, the western terminus will be the city of Laredo.
 The route is one of the more recently designated Interstate Highways; it was signed as an Interstate in 2013.
 Its construction is part of an expansion of the Interstate System into southern Texas that includes the three branches of I-69.
-It currently intersects I-69E and I-69C and will, when complete to Laredo, intersect I-69W as well.
+It currently intersects I-69E and I-69C and will, when completed to Laredo, terminate I-69W as well.
 This complex of Interstate Highways does not yet connect to the rest of the system.

 Route description

-I-2 begins at an at-grade intersection with US 83 and Bus.
-US 83 in Peñitas.
+I-2 begins at an at-grade intersection with Bus.
+US 83 in Peñitas before becoming concurrent with US 83 at the east end of the La Joya Relief Route.
 The Interstate heads eastward as a four-lane freeway through the Lower Rio Grande Valley.
 The route curves southeastward around Mission and McAllen to the south, running near McAllen Miller International Airport.
 The route curves northeastward around Pharr, where it intersects with I-69C/US 281 north of the city center.
 Continuing eastward, the route passes by many small cities, roughly paralleling Bus.
 US 83.
 The route ends at an interchange with I-69E/US 77/US 83 in Harlingen.